TonyHocNguyen/CS308-ProgrammingLanguages/README.md

 # CS308-ProgrammingLanguages

+## Instructions to PLP1

 This is my first try at C++ and the README to this repository will guide you to installing and running C++ on a Windows machine.
 ### Install a code editor (duh)

 I chose Visual Studio Code since this is what I am used to.
 It is fairly simple to install and quite powerful.
 Download VS Code through this [link](https://code.visualstudio.com/download) and install.